- Overview

 - Grunting

-- Added sounds: stridor, wheeze
+- Added sounds: stridor or wheeze

-- Decreased breath sounds: hyaline membrane disease
+- Decreased breath sounds suggest hyaline membrane disease

 - Breast hypertrophy